Mary Tins

 In 1914 Princess Mary, daughter of King George V and Queen Mary, decided that she wanted to send a Christmas gift to all British troops on active service on the Western Front.
 When it was shown to her that she couldn’t afford it, the idea was to have a publicly funded appeal to raise the money to do so which was so successful that, eventually, the gift was given to everyone in the British and Empire armed forces, including nurses.
 The gifts were presented in a very fetching brass tin and these tins eventually became known as Mary tins.

 Now, through a combination of things I have developed an interest in the First World War.
 For Christmas 2025 my younger brother bought me a Mary tin.
 I absolutely love it.
 Even without the history behind it I think it is a lovely object.
+Which is just as well, as you'll see if you read on.

 It does have an antecedent, in the shape of the chocolate tins sent by Queen Victoria to British soldiers during the Boer War.
 Originally Cadbury’s were commissioned, but being a quaker firm they were reluctant to be involved with the war, and in the end the commission was shared by Cadburys, Frys and Rowntree.
 Apparently you can work out which company made which by slight differences on the box lid.
 There’s still a sizeable number of these tins in existence but even a battered one that has lost most of its paint/enamel will set you back a pretty penny.